PRP Joint & Tendon Injections

 Dr. Kulback uses a special musculoskeletal ultrasound machine to precisely localize the site to treat and then inject the PRP treatment into the injured tendon, ligament, muscle, or joint, that has been identified to be the source of pain.
 The procedure may cause mild discomfort for a few hours which can be minimized with Tylenol.
 Joint space injections are usually not painful.
 The entire process takes less than an hour.

 There is little or no risk using PRP, especially compare to other treatments since it is your very own blood that is used.
 However, anytime a needle is placed in the body there is a potential risk of infection, bleeding, tendon or nerve damage.
 This is rare since great care is taken and we use ultrasound for localization.

-The time is variable as this is your body healing your body.
+The time of results after a PRP treatment is variable as this is your body healing your body.
 Generally, some improvement is seen in 4-12 weeks.
 Some people will need more than one treatment and we do recommend a well-designed course of physical therapy for 4-6 weeks, and to avoid aggressive physical activity for a few weeks.
-You must also avoid anti-inflammatory medications and supplements such as tumeric , tart cherry juice, naproxen, ibuprofen, and corticosteroids.
+You must also avoid anti-inflammatory medications and supplements such as turmeric, tart cherry juice, naproxen, ibuprofen, and corticosteroids.

 Which patients should consider PRP treatment?

 If pain affects your daily activities.

 If physical therapy has not adequately improved function or reduced pain.

 If you are unable to tolerate anti-inflammatory medications such as ibuprofen, are not getting adequate relief, or you want to avoid long term use of medications.